 We work in partnership with a variety of organizations in the Greater Victoria area, many of whom have shared or similar clients.
-We are grateful to the support of our partner organizations and are always looking to expand our network of collaborators.
+We are grateful for the support of our partner organizations and are always looking to expand our network of collaborators.

 Our partners include: